Box Breathing Technique:

-Box breathing can be used to help relax the body and mind quickly, yet effectively.
+Box breathing technique can be used to help relax the body and mind quickly, yet effectively.
 This relaxation technique is designed to induce a sense of calm and serenity within practitioners.
-Also known as square breathing, this technique is used for different purposes, but is used oftentimes in practices such as meditation, yoga or to help reduce symptoms of stress.
+Also known as square breathing, this technique is used for different purposes.
+Oftentimes, in practices such as meditation, yoga or to help reduce symptoms of stress.

-There are in fact many different types of breathing techniques.
+In fact, there are many different types of breathing techniques.
 Breathing techniques like yogic breathing has been studied to help balance the autonomic nervous system and influence psychological and stress related disorders.
-Heck, breathing techniques have even been used to decrease symptoms of stress and anxiety for pre-term women in labor, reporting that abdominal breathing is an effective nursing intervention for these women!
+Breathing techniques have even been used to decrease symptoms of stress and anxiety for pre-term women in labor.
+Thus, reporting that abdominal breathing is an effective nursing intervention for these women!

-As most people would attest, breathing in of itself is an involuntary mechanism of the body, however there is also a voluntary aspect to it.
-Box breathing, deep breathing and other types of breathing techniques allow individuals to manipulate there breathing efforts in a way to achieve a goal.
+Breathing in of itself is an involuntary mechanism of the body.
+However there is also a voluntary aspect to it.
+Box breathing, deep breathing and other types of breathing techniques allow individuals to manipulate there breathing efforts.
+Hence, in a way, to achieve a goal.
 In this case the goal is usually to focus and calm the body and mind.

-In practices such as meditation, breath becomes somewhat of an art, and is used to help focus and stabilized the self.
-Individuals involved in the medical field, first responders, as well as even Navy Seal's use box breathing to help stay calm and focused in times of heightened stressful situations.
+In practices such as meditation, breath becomes somewhat of an art.
+It is used to help focus and stabilized the self.
+Individuals involved in the medical field can relate.
+First responders, as well as even Navy Seal’s, use box breathing to help stay calm and focused in times of heightened stressful situations.
 However, this breathing technique can truly be used anytime and anywhere, by anyone.

-Some people refer to box breathing as a way of "resetting your breath", slowing the breath in an effort to not just calm the self, but at the same time deepen concentration.
+Some people refer to box breathing as a way of “resetting your breath”.
+Particularly, slowing the breath in an effort to calm the self, and deepen concentration.
 This is an apt description.
-When you're under pressure, it can feel like you're on the brink of physical collapse at times (oftentimes this is a time your body goes into fight or flight mode).
-Your chest tightens and you feel like you cannot breathe properly.
-Box breathing lowers this uncomfortable feeling and keeps you focused, and able to better complete complex tasks at hand.
+When you’re under pressure, it can feel like you’re on the brink of physical collapse at times.
+Oftentimes, this is when your body goes into fight or flight mode.
+Your chest tightens, and you feel like you cannot breathe properly.
+Box breathing lowers this uncomfortable feeling and keeps you focused; able to better complete complex tasks at hand.

 What Is The Box Breathing Method?

-You might be wondering what is the box breathing method, and how can you practice it?
-In this next section, we'll talk about the steps you can take to successfully perform box breathing.
-It's important to note, we'll talk "ideal" settings for box breathing, however it can also been done in less ideal settings with practice.
+So, what is the box breathing method?
+How can you practice it?
+In this next section, we’ll talk about the steps you can take to successfully perform box breathing.
+It’s important to note, we’ll talk “ideal” settings for box breathing.
+However, it can also been done in less ideal settings, with practice.

 Like with the practice of meditation, ideally you’ll be in a sitting position, spine upright, pelvis slightly tilted forward.

-Once you've taken in your breath, don't exhale right away.
-Instead, hold it for another count of 4, allowing gas exchange to maximize with this interval.
+Then, once you’ve taken in your breath, don’t exhale right away.
+Instead, hold it for another count of 4.
+Thus, allowing gas exchange to maximize with this interval.

 Now, exhale your breath for another count of 4.
 After deflating your lungs, hold for another 4 seconds before inhaling again.

-You'll want to repeat these steps for a sustained amount of time, as many individuals in a controlled environment will set a soft alarm for 3-5, or 5-10 minutes, etc.
+You’ll want to repeat these steps for a sustained amount of time.
+Many individuals in a controlled environment, will set a soft alarm for 3-5, or 5-10 minutes, etc.

 Why Is Box Breathing So Effective?

-Breath is an essential component of relaxation and is used in many other techniques that combat stress and anxiety.
-To put it in simple terms, if your breath is out of rhythm, it is much harder to remain calm in stressful situations.
-This is most noticeable when you're stressed and in fight or flight mode.
+Breath is an essential component of relaxation.
+It is used in many other techniques that combat stress and anxiety.
+To put it in simple terms, if your breath is out of rhythm, it is much harder to remain calm, in stressful situations.
+This is most noticeable when you’re stressed, and in fight or flight mode.

 In this situation, your heart rate increases, your muscles tense, and your breath may even become shallow and shortened.
-You can feel like you're gasping for air.
+You can feel like you’re gasping for air.
 In some cases, this reaction is justified and is an important normal function and reaction of the body.
-However, there are many daily situations where our bodies overreact and can create both short and long term related issues.
+However, there are many daily situations where our bodies overreact.
+This, potentially creates both short and long term related issues.

 The first step to regain a sense of calm and reduce stress during fight or flight is through basic breathing techniques.
 Once you’ve mastered getting your breath under control through box breathing, the rest of your body will follow suit.